Seneca-ICTOER/OPS245/docs/A-Labs/lab1-vmware-graphic-install.md

 **The Debian Web Site**

 Open up <https://www.debian.org/> in your browser.
-To get the latest copy of the Debian 12 NetInstaller ISO click, on the *Download* button.
+To get the latest copy of the Debian 12 NetInstaller ISO, click on the *Download* button.

 While you are on the site, lets explore...